iangfc/riccy/README.md

 ### Omissions

 For various reasons which I won't explain today, I am leaving some stuff out:
+  * Inclusions.
+Like #include in C, a contract can include another text by reference to it.
   *  _my issuer signature_.
 This document has only a simple observable hash token on it, but that serves as a place-marker rather than as an identifiable public key signature.
   * _routing_ to a payment system, as this is hard coded above for ease of experiment.
   * how the _Ricardian hash_ is calculated.